mtguerreiro/ocp/app/example_template/readme.md

 # Introduction

-This is a basic template to create new applications with `ocp`.
+This is an introductory example that can also be used as a basic template to create new applications with `ocp`.

 # Initialization